 The Lake Shasta Caverns National Natural Landmark is a system of caves located near the McCloud arm of Shasta Lake in California.

 The cave system comprises two primary levels: Upper and Lower Cave.
-The Upper Cave is a series of rooms and passageways that total about 1.5 miles (2.4 kilometers) in length, while the Lower Cave is a single large chamber that measures approximately 0.5 miles (0.8 kilometers) in length.
+The Upper Cave is a series of rooms and passageways totaling about 1.5 miles (2.4 kilometers).
+In comparison, the Lower Cave is a single large chamber measuring approximately 0.5 miles (0.8 kilometers).

 The caves are open for tours from April through September.
-Visitors can take a boat ride to the caverns, and then tour the caves with a guide.
+Visitors can take a boat ride to the caverns and then tour the caves with a guide.
 The tour includes a walk through the Upper Cave and a visit to the Lower Cave, where there is an underground lake, making it one of the best lakes in California.

-See Related: 12 Fun & Best Things to Do in Los Alamos, California
+See Related: Things to Do in Los Alamos, California

 9. Hearst Castle

 The castle is open for tours from April through October.
-Visitors can tour the main house, which features 165 rooms, as well as the gardens and pools.
-There is also a museum on-site that includes art and artifacts from Hearst’s personal collection.
+Visitors can tour the main house, which features 165 rooms, gardens, and pools.
+There is also a museum on-site that includes art and artifacts from Hearst’s collection.

 10. Harada House

 The Harada House is an important historic landmark in Riverside, California.
 The house was the focus of a critical application of the California Alien Land Law of 1913, which prevented foreigners who were ineligible for citizenship from owning property.

 However, the Haradas ultimately won the case and retained ownership of the house.
 The house, created in 1884 and built by the Harada family, was declared a National Historic Landmark in 1990 and is currently overseen by the Museum of Riverside.